abdelrahmanfaheem/Hotel-Booking-Analysis-Using-SQL/README.md

 21. **Effect of Special Requests on Cancellation Rate**
     - Analyze if bookings with special requests are more likely to be canceled.

-## Dataset
-The dataset used for this analysis can be found on Kaggle: [120 Years of Olympic History: Athletes and Results](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results)

-## Usage
-To replicate the analysis or explore further insights, you can execute the provided SQL queries on your database containing hotel bookings data.

-Feel free to reach out if you have any questions or suggestions!